mongodb/leafygreen-ui/packages/table/UPGRADE.md

   **After**:

   This will render both rows and subrows.
-No extra checks needed.
+No extra checks are needed.

   ```
   {rows.map((row: LeafyGreenTableRow<Person>) => {